Standing Seam vs Corrugated Metal Roof: 15 Critical Factors for Myrtle Beach Coastal Homes (2026)

 Insurance Premium Savings (Major Cost Factor)

-Myrtle Beach has some of the highest homeowners insurance rates in South Carolina—averaging $4,772/year in 2024.
+Myrtle Beach has some of the highest homeowners insurance rates in South Carolina.
 Metal roofing can significantly reduce premiums, but the savings vary dramatically between standing seam and corrugated systems.

 Insurance Discount Comparison